 Accessible light rail travel

-If you have limited mobility, you can travel on all light rail services in Sydney.
+If you have limited mobility, you can travel on all light rail services.
 Staff can assist you with getting on and off light rail vehicles.

-There are ramps or lifts for getting to and from the platform and all light rail stops have network maps (pdf 240KB) and electronic information displays indicating when the next service is due.
+There are ramps or lifts for getting to and from the platform and all light rail stops have network maps and electronic information displays indicating when the next service is due.

 If you require assistance or the ramp to board the light rail wait for your service by positioning yourself in the wheelchair boarding zone.
 Look for the wheelchair symbol marked in the tiles on the platform.